-This flow stage is determined by the elevation point at which the stream accesses the floodplain.
-This point is typically indicated by deposits of sand or silt at the active scour mark, a break in stream bank slope, perennial vegetation limit, rock discoloration, or root hair exposure.
+BANKFULL FLOW (STAGE OR ELEVATION) - This flow stage is determined by the elevation point at which the stream accesses the floodplain.
+This point is typically indicated by deposits of sand or silt at the active scour mark, a break in stream bank slope, perennial vegetation limit, rock discoloration, and root hair exposure.
 The bankfull flow is also known as the channel-forming or dominant discharge, which is the flow that transports the most sediment over time and is the most effective in shaping and maintaining the natural stream channel.
 The bankfull flow roughly corresponds to a 1.5-2 year recurrence interval.
+The BANKFULL CHANNEL WIDTH is the width of the channel at the bankfull flow elevation.

-Bankfull Width - The average width of the channel at the bankfull elevation.
+Bankfull Width: The average width of the channel at the bankfull elevation. (image credit USFS)